With so many interesting tourist attractions and activities, choosing where to stay in Venice Italy is an important part of your trip planning.

 San Marco – Where to stay in Venice for first timers

-The best area for tourists who are deciding where to stay in Venice for one night is the San Marco area.
+Wondering best area to stay in Venice Italy for first time visitor?
+The best area for tourists who are deciding where to stay in Venice for one night is the San Marco neighborhood.
 The majority of Venice attractions are located in this region, which centers around St. Mark’s Square.

 You can easily get around by foot, by vaporetto, or by water taxi, which is a quintessential experience for anyone visiting Venice.
 Some of the best hotels in Venice are located in San Marco.

 Best places to stay in San Marco